Essential Emacs Packages for Efficient Software Development and General Text Editing

 • dockerfile-mode: Provides syntax highlighting and editing support for Dockerfile files.

 • yaml-mode: Provides major mode support for editing YAML files, complete with syntax highlighting and formatting commands.
+(Can be replaced with its tree-sitter equivalent: yaml-ts-mode.)

 • ansible-doc: Provides documentation lookup for Ansible modules.